E-Artsup

-E-Artsup is a French private school created in 2001 and specialized in digital creativity and multimedia.
-The school is located at Paris, Bordeaux, Lyon, Nantes, Montpellier, Toulouse, Strasbourg and Lille and is part of IONIS Education Group.
+e-artsup is a French private school created in 2001 and specialized in digital creativity and multimedia.
+The school is located at Paris, Bordeaux, Lyon, Nantes, Nice, Montpellier, Strasbourg, Toulouse, Tours and Lille and is part of IONIS Education Group.
 The school delivers degrees recognized by French state which last five years.
-There are approximately 100 graduates per year.
+There are approximately 400 graduates per year.
 It is one of the only universities in France to specialize in digital creativity and multimedia.

 In April 2015, a new digital and innovative campus has opened in Paris (Le Marais-Bastille) bringing together the ISEG, Sup'Internet, Epitech Digital and e-artsup.